matrix-org/synapse/docs/message_retention_policies.md

 ### Purge jobs

-Purge jobs are the jobs that Synapse run in the background to purge expired events from the database.
+Purge jobs are the jobs that Synapse runs in the background to purge expired events from the database.
 They are only run if support for message retention policies is enabled in the server's configuration.
 If no configuration for purge jobs is configured by the server admin,